North Korea–United States relations: Nuclear weapons

 When U.S.-DPRK direct dialogue resumed in October 2002, this uranium-enrichment program was high on the U.S. agenda.
 North Korean officials acknowledged to a U.S. delegation, headed by Assistant Secretary of State for East Asian and Pacific Affairs James A. Kelly, the existence of the uranium enrichment program.
 Such a program violated North Korea's obligations under the NPT and its commitments in the 1992 North-South Denuclearization Declaration and the 1994 Agreed Framework.
 The U.S. side stated that North Korea would have to terminate the program before any further progress could be made in U.S.-DPRK relations.
 The U.S. side also claimed that if this program was verifiably eliminated, the U.S. would be prepared to work with DPRK on the development of a fundamentally new relationship.
 In November 2002, the members of KEDO agreed to suspend heavy fuel oil shipments to North Korea pending a resolution of the nuclear dispute.

-Following Kim Jong-il's death on December 17, 2011, his son Kim Jong-un inherited the regime.
+Following Kim Jong-il's death on December 17, 2011, his son Kim Jong Un inherited the regime.
 The latter announced on February 29, 2012, that North Korea will freeze nuclear tests, long-range missile launches, and uranium enrichment at its Yongbyon plant.
 In addition, the new leader invited international nuclear inspectors who were ejected in 2009.
 The Obama administration responded by offering 240,000 tonnes of food, chiefly in the form of biscuits.
 This indicated a softening of the west regarding North Korea's insistence that food aid must comprise grains.

 In late 2002 and early 2003, North Korea terminated the freeze on its existing plutonium-based nuclear facilities, expelled IAEA inspectors and removed seals and monitoring equipment, quit the NPT, and resumed reprocessing of spent nuclear fuel to extract plutonium for weapons purposes.
 North Korea subsequently announced that it was taking these steps to provide itself with a deterrent force in the face of U.S. threats and the U.S.'s "hostile policy".
 Beginning in mid-2003, the North repeatedly claimed to have completed reprocessing of the spent fuel rods previously frozen at Yongbyon and lain cooperation with North Korea's neighbors, who have also expressed concern over the threat to regional stability and security they believe it poses.
-The Bush Administration's stated goal is the complete, verifiable, and irreversible elimination of North Korea's nuclear weapons program.
+The Bush administration's stated goal is the complete, verifiable, and irreversible elimination of North Korea's nuclear weapons program.
 North Korea's neighbors have joined the United States in supporting a nuclear weapons-free Korean Peninsula.
 U.S. actions, however, had been much more hostile to normalized relations with North Korea, and the administration continued to suggest regime change as a primary goal.
-The Bush Administration had consistently resisted two-party talks with the DPRK.
+The Bush administration had consistently resisted two-party talks with the DPRK.
 A September 2005 agreement took place only after the Chinese government threatened to publicly accuse the U.S. of refusal to engage in negotiations.

+In October 2024, Kim Jong Un visited North Korean missile bases, stressing the need for strong nuclear deterrence against U.S. threats and prioritizing missile modernization efforts.